hum/deno-wasm/README.md

 # deno-wasm

-Why is this so easy?
-Hundreds of engineers have spent countless hours so we can even do this.
-This is nothing but amazing.
+All in all, this whole demo (excluding `wasm_exec.js`) is about 322 Bytes of code.

+Hundreds of engineers have spent countless hours working on something that's almost indistinguishable from magic.
+Running a compiled code from Go inside JavaScript through [Deno](https://github.com/denoland/deno).

+ All it takes is 322 Bytes to expose code from a different language inside a JavaScript runtime.
+(Let's not talk about the humongous size of the Go binary though.
+Just that has 2MB on its own.)

 ### Running
 1. Create your Golang file.
 For the purpose of example there is `main.go`.